New Flinque AI now scores creator authenticity in real time across 4 platforms. See how

 GDPR Compliance

-This page explains how Flinque Technologies Private Limited (Flinque, we, us) approaches the UK GDPR and EU GDPR.
+This page explains how Flinque LLP (Flinque, we, us) approaches the UK GDPR and EU GDPR.
 It is a summary of our commitments and works alongside our Privacy Policy.
 It is not legal advice and should be confirmed with counsel before publishing.

 1. Our commitment